James Gillray

 Tim Clayton was educated at Norwich School and Saint Catharine’s College, Cambridge, where he read English.
 After some years working for the print collector Christopher Lennox-Boyd, during which time he compiled George Stubbs: the Complete Engraved Works (1989), he won a research fellowship at Worcester College, Oxford, where he wrote The English Print 1688-1802 (1997) and catalogued the print collection of George Clarke (1661-1736).

-Tim is a specialist in eighteenth and early nineteenth-century history and culture, being a leading authority on the printed images of that period.
+Tim is a specialist in eighteenth and early nineteenth-century history and culture, being one the leading experts in the world on the printed images of that period and on their historical background and significance.
 He was co-curator of the exhibition Bonaparte and the British which was on show at the British Museum in 2015 to mark the 200th anniversary of the Battle of Waterloo and author, with Sheila O’Connell, of the accompanying catalogue.
-He was an associate editor of the Oxford Dictionary of National Biography and has contributed to the Cambridge History of the Book, the Chicago History of the Map and the Cambridge History of the Napoleonic Wars.
+He was an associate editor of the Oxford Dictionary of National Biography and has contributed to the Cambridge History of the Book, the Chicago History of the Map and the Cambridge History of the Napoleonic Wars as the author of the chapter on the Waterloo Campaign.

-His latest book James Gillray: A Revolution in Satire is scheduled for publication by the Paul Mellon Centre on 8 November 2022.
-It describes the career of the greatest of visual satirists, James Gillray, who cast a sardonic eye on the ironies of the age of revolution, producing some enduringly hilarious prints.
+His latest book James Gillray: A Revolution in Satire won the Apollo Art Book of the Year award and the Berger Prize for the best book on British Art.
+It describes the career of the greatest of visual satirists, James Gillray, who cast a sardonic eye on the ironies of the age of revolution, producing prints that remain hilarious to this day.

 James Gillray: A Revolution in Satire

-Gillray’s first satires addressed the American war of Independence; during the libertine 1780s he was involved in the creation of previously unknown erotic prints as well as daring attacks on the royal family; later his prints reflected the anxious state of Britain as revolutionary France abolished both monarchy and church.
-During the long wars against Napoleon Gillray was recruited to work for various politicians, and the book examines their growing appreciation of the importance of public opinion and the role of propaganda in war.
+Gillray’s first satires addressed the American War of Independence; during the libertine 1780s he was involved in the creation of previously unknown erotic prints as well as daring attacks on the royal family; later his prints reflected the anxious state of Britain as revolutionary France abolished both monarchy and church.
+During the long wars against Napoleon, Gillray was recruited to work for various politicians, and this book traces their growing recognition of the importance of public opinion and the role of propaganda in war.

-Lavishly illustrated, and including previously unseen work, James Gillray: a Revolution in Satire describes in detail how the artist cast a sardonic eye on the rich ironies of the age of revolution, creating prints that continue to be celebrated for their technical brilliance, daring wit and enduring hilarity.
+Including previously unseen work, James Gillray: A Revolution in Satire reveals how the artist cast a sardonic eye over the rich ironies of the age of revolution, creating prints that continue to be celebrated for their technical brilliance and daring wit, and that remain hilarious to this day.

 My wider current research interests include the print trade in the period 1700 to 1820, the production of political satire and propaganda and the military history of the Napoleonic wars.